dustinstoltz/CMDist/README.md

     saveRDS(my.wv, "data/ft.cc.en.300D.2M.Rds")
 ```

-You can create your own embeddings trained locally on the corpus on which you are using CMD.
+You can create your own embeddings trained locally on the corpus on which you are using `CMDist`.
 For example, the `text2vec` R package provides a nice [workflow for using the GloVe method to train embeddings](https://cran.r-project.org/web/packages/text2vec/vignettes/glove.html).
 As we discuss in our original paper, the decision to use pre-trained vs corpus-trained is understudied as applied in the social-scientific context.
 Pretrained embeddings are a simple way to get an analysis started, but researchers should always be critical about the corpus used to train these models.

 One important caveat: the terms used to denote a concept or build a semantic direction need not be in the corpus, _but it must be in the word embeddings matrix_.
 If it is not, the function will stop and let you know.
 This means, obviously, that corpus-trained embeddings cannot be used with words not in the corpus (pre-trained must be used).
 As the fastText method can be trained on "subword" character strings, it is possible to average the character strings that make up an out-of-vocabulary term.